Diamond Dogs: Recording

 Buckley writes that the album was the first time Bowie used a recording studio as an instrument.
 With Scott's departure, Bowie produced the album himself.
-Keith Harwood, who had worked previously with the Rolling Stones on numerous sessions, and on Led Zeppelin's Houses of the Holy, handled engineering duties.
-Pegg writes that despite Bowie and Harwood's previous collaborations on Mott the Hoople's All the Young Dudes and the original version of "John, I'm Only Dancing" (both 1972), Diamond Dogs was Harwood's first credit on a Bowie album.
+Keith Harwood, who had worked previously with the Rolling Stones, and on Led Zeppelin's Houses of the Holy, handled engineering duties.
+Nicholas Pegg writes that despite Bowie and Harwood's previous collaborations on Mott the Hoople's All the Young Dudes and the original version of "John, I'm Only Dancing" (both 1972), Diamond Dogs was Harwood's first credit on a Bowie album.
 Bowie described being "in awe" of Harwood because of his work with the Stones.
 With the departure of the Spiders from Mars, Bowie handled lead guitar duties.
-He recalled in 1997 that he practiced every day knowing "the guitar playing had to be more than okay".
+He recalled in 1997 that he practised every day knowing "the guitar playing had to be more than okay".
 This surprised NME critics Roy Carr and Charles Shaar Murray, producing what they described as a "scratchy, raucous, semi-amateurish sound that gave the album much of its characteristic flavour".

-Pianist Mike Garson and drummer Aynsley Dunbar returned from the Pin Ups sessions, Tony Newman also played drums while Herbie Flowers, who had played previously on Space Oddity (1969), was recruited to play bass.
+The pianist Mike Garson and the drummer Aynsley Dunbar returned from the Pin Ups sessions, Tony Newman also played drums while Herbie Flowers, who had played previously on Space Oddity (1969), was recruited to play bass.
 Alan Parker of Blue Mink played guest guitar on "1984" and "augmented" Bowie's riff on "Rebel Rebel", although he was only credited for "1984".
 Bowie's longtime friend Geoff MacCormack, now known as Warren Peace, sang backing vocals.
-Diamond Dogs was a milestone in Bowie's career as it reunited him with Tony Visconti, who provided string arrangements and helped mix the album at his studio in London.
+Diamond Dogs reunited Bowie with Tony Visconti, who provided string arrangements and helped mix the album at his studio in London.
 Visconti would go on to co-produce much of Bowie's work for the rest of the decade.